Useful Notes / PC vs. Console

 - Now that Cold Stream is finally, finally out, many Xbox 360 players are angry about the fact that the Xbox version is releasing a week later than the PC/Mac version.

 - On the other hand, many are excited for the upcoming Linux version of Steam and Left 4 Dead.

-- On the other hand, the modding tools are PC-exclusive (which has been the case since Morrowind, the first multi-platform Elder Scrolls game).
+- On the other hand, the modding tools are PC-exclusive (which has been the case since Morrowind, the first multi-platform Elder Scrolls game; both of these points are also the case for Fallout 3 and Fallout: New Vegas, which are from the same developer and publisher, respectively).
 In addition, Skyrim was the launch bed for Steam Workshop, which allows user-made content to be shared online and added to the game with a single click.
 The modding community for the Elder Scrolls series is very extensive, and within days of a launch of a game or DLC, modders will have already patched all the bugs left untouched by official patches, which are essentially PC-exclusive.